WHAT PLATFORM SHOULD I USE TO BUILD MY WEBSITE?

 As design has flourished, so too has demand for designer-oriented tools.
 Webflow for example, is a far more technical builder than most of its peers, released in 2013.
 The platform now boast an array of stunning Free and Paid templates that even the newest users will love.
 Content has amazing customisation and some great starters for E-Commerce, Portfolios and small business packages.

 At the end of the day, use what you feel comfortable with, consider support and the added integrations as well as your own business needs.
-Don't be railroaded into something you don't feel comfortable with, just because your designer/developer says so.
+Don't be railroaded into something you don't feel comfortable with.

 Complex terminology can be unsuitable for beginners and you may also need a mobile app to run your store on the go, so do your homework!